jclaggett/seqex/README.md

 * `se/exec`: returns both the end models and a final verdict of Matching or Invalid.
 * `se/valid?`: returns true if the input stream matched the seqex constraints.
 * `se/model`: returns just the end models.
-* `se/matches`: was an attempt to mimic Clojure's matches for regular expressions.
-Don't use...

 ## Composing Seqexes